Species - Perna viridis

 Copyright Notice: Northern Territory Government.
 Acknowledge: true

-Perna viridis shells
+Inside of Perna viridis shells.

 Marine Pest Photo album, ID confirmed by T.K.
 Siang, National University of Singapore